The-Cognitive-Architect/The-Resonant-Architecture-of-Cognition-and-Structural-AI-Framework/README.md

 ---

-## Development Approach
+### Pathways for Engagement

+For AI Researchers & Engineers: Start with the Janus_Structural-Computing-White-Paper and chamber.py to understand the StrAI architecture (in /structural_AI_computing).

+For Cognitive Scientists & Philosophers: Begin with 03_Integration and 01_Foundations to explore the cognitive model and its implications. (in /cognitive_framework)

+For a General Overview: Read 00_a_The_TLDR and 00_b_The_Resonant_Architecture for a high-level summary. (in /cognitive_framework; these do not reference the StrAI architecture)

+---

+## Research Methodology & Validation

 The framework was crafted using a **Recursive LLM Co-Modeling Protocol**, leveraging AI as epistemic mirrors to distill phenomenological data, validated against Big Five Aspects Scale (BFAS) data.
 The **Gestalt Systems Synthesis Environment (GSSE)** prototypes this model, aligning physical and digital spaces to minimize FSI triggers and boost productivity.
+The **Structural AI Architecture** is the extension of foundational cognitive work, proposing an AI architecture that theoretically solves many of the problems inherent to transformer models, presenting a biomimetic approach to AI development.

 ---